 What is progressive macular hypomelanosis?

-Hypomelanosis means lightened skin colour.
-Progressive macular hypomelanosis is a fairly common skin condition where there are circular areas of hypopigmentation mostly located on the trunk.
+Progressive macular hypomelanosis is a common skin condition presenting as circular areas of pale skin (hypopigmentation) mostly located on the trunk.

 Who gets progressive macular hypomelanosis?